 - 8.1.
 Every vehicle produced under a type approval according to this Regulation shall conform with regard to the vehicle type approved.
 The conformity of production procedures shall comply with those set out in the 1958 Agreement, Schedule 1 (E/ECE/324-E/ECE/TRANS/505/Rev.3), with the following requirements: - 8.1.1.
 The manufacturer shall implement adequate arrangements and documented control plans and carry-out, at intervals specified in this Regulation, the necessary tests to verify continued conformity with the approved type.
 The manufacturer shall obtain agreement for these arrangements and control plans from the responsible authority.
 The responsible authority shall perform audits at specific intervals.
 This audit shall include production and test facilities as part of the product conformity and continued verification arrangements.
 Where necessary the responsible authority may require additional tests to be conducted. - 8.1.2.
-The manufacturer shall check the conformity of production by conducting the appropriate tests in accordance with Table 8/1 and 8/2 of this Regulation and with the OBD requirements.
-Where applicable and if required, the manufacturer shall determine and report the OBFCM device accuracy in accordance with Appendix 5.
+The manufacturer shall check the conformity of production by conducting the appropriate tests in accordance with Table 8/1 and 8/2 of this Regulation and with the OBD requirements, where applicable according to Table A in paragraph 6.
+Where applicable and if required according to Table A, the manufacturer shall determine and report the OBFCM device accuracy in accordance with Appendix 5.